Selected Art Consultancies, Production Coordination, Project Management, Research Assistance etc.

-As a freelance arts worker, I have worked in several large scale projects within the arts industry in various capacities.
+As an arts worker, I have worked in several large scale projects within the arts industry in various capacities.
 With an ability to process information efficiently, my friendly but firm demeanour enables me to manage complex workflows across multiple departments in a streamlined way.
 With a positive approach to find solutions, I am flexible, adaptable and am able to deal with a high-volume workload while maintaining an meticulous eye for detail.
 I have outlined below some selected projects I am/have been involved in.

 Craft Lab + Design Expo, 2021